 Air Berlin, which became famous for its "Mallorca shuttle" services, piled up debt after a series of takeovers and bookings have been hit in recent months by concerns over its finances.

 It made a net loss in almost every year since 2008 and in 2016 reported a record deficit of 782 million euros ($915 million), equivalent to more than 2 million euros a day.

 Funding from Etihad Airways, which bought into the airline in 2011, has helped to keep it afloat and the Abu Dhabi-based airline provided an additional 250 million euros in April.

-But Etihad has been reviewing its European investments after they failed to bring in the profits expected.
+But Etihad has been reviewing its European investments after they failed to bring in expected profits.
 Alitalia , another of Etihad`s investments, is also in administration and is seeking bidders.

 Meanwhile talks between Etihad and TUI, Europe`s largest tour operator, about forming a joint venture holiday airline by merging TUIfly with Air Berlin`s leisure airline Niki collapsed earlier this year.

-Shares in Air Berlin last traded down 34 percent at 0.51 euros on Tuesday, valuing the airline at about 60 million euros.
+Shares in Air Berlin were down 32 percent at 0.53 euros by 1418 GMT, valuing the airline at roughly 60 million euros.
 Ten years ago the carrier was worth around 1 billion euros.

 Pilots` union Vereinigung Cockpit (VC) blamed the shortcomings of past management at Air Berlin for its woes and expressed anger with Etihad.
 "It is a scandal that Etihad is dodging its responsibility and is leaving Air Berlin`s staff out in the cold," VC President Ilja Schulz said in a statement.